Certificate of Deposit (CD) Comparison: Reliable Sources and Tips

 Count on Ally Bank to Deliver Great Rates.

 When you're considering a certificate of deposit (CD), there are a number of options, and it's important to shop around to find the right fit for your financial needs.
 Fortunately with a little online research, you can quickly find a variety of banks offering CDs and you can check out their websites to compare their offerings.

 Your CD comparison can begin with a look at what you will earn with various offerings.
 After all, knowing just what and when you will be paid is one of the key advantages of having a CD.
-"Assuming you are comparing CDs with similar terms that are also FDIC-insured, the interest rate is the most visible [differentiator]," said Andy Tilp in a recent interview with Ally Bank.
-Tilp is president of Trillium Valley Financial Planning in Sherwood, Oregon.
+"Assuming you are comparing CDs with similar terms that are all FDIC-insured, the interest rate is the most visible [differentiator]," says Andy Tilp, president of Trillium Valley Financial Planning in Sherwood, Oregon.
 Sites like Bankrate.com are valuable resources for comparison shopping.

 Jim Heitman of Compass Financial Planning in Alta Loma, California, warns that you should be sure you examine the terms of any CD you consider.
 “If,” he says, "somebody offers you a CD rate that is a lot higher than anybody else, be very careful."
 Currently, Heitman explained, a half-percent to a one-percent difference in rates is not unusual.
 But if there is a several-percentage point difference, you should find out why.
 A drastically high rate could be only a temporary enticement or, in rare instances, it might be for a product that is not insured by the Federal Deposit Insurance Corporation (FDIC).

 As you compare your CD options, it’s important to look beyond rates and yields.
 Ask a few questions about each CD you consider, such as: